theunicornguild/can-you-remember/03_show_cards_in_grid/02_cards_grid.md

 Obviously, our game won't consist of one card.
 We want multiple cards.

-We can import our cards from the `data.js` file and iterate over them to show them all on the screen.
+We can import our cards from the `data.js` file and iterate over them to show them all on the screen:

-look at the code below:

 ```jsx
 import React from "react";